rsyncOSX/mydocsy/content/en/docs/urlcommands/_index.md

 ##### URL´s

 URL´s must start with `rsyncuiapp://`.
-The two main URL´s actions are, it may be added more in next release:
+The two main URL´s actions are:

 | Action                                                | URL                                                                     |
 |-------------------------------------------------------|-------------------------------------------------------------------------|
 | Estimate all tasks and automatically synchronize data | `rsyncuiapp://loadprofileandestimate?profile=Pictures`                  |
 | Verify  task, as an example, with Synchronize ID=Pictures backup      | `rsyncuiapp://loadprofileandverify?profile=Pictures&id=Pictures_backup` |

+In future releases, it may be added more URL actions.

 - *Estimate all tasks and automatically synchronize data*
   - *load profile, estimate all tasks and automatically synchronize data*
   - if there is data to synchronize, data will automatically be synchronized after a period of time (seconds), the automatically synchronize of data may be aborted, the delay may be switched off in Settings